stanfordnlp/CoreNLP/_pages/memory-time.md

 There are three big places that memory goes:

+1. The annotated document that is stored in memory.
-1. The large machine learning models (mainly arrays and maps of Strings for features and floats or doubles for parameters) which are stored in memory
+2. Large machine learning models (mainly arrays and maps of Strings for features and floats or doubles for parameters) which are stored in memory
-2. Large linguistic analysis data structures in memory.
-3. The annotated document that is stored in memory.
+3. Very large data structures in memory that are used by some NLP algorithms

+For 1., you should avoid having documents that are too large.
+Don’t try to parse a whole novel as one CoreNLP document.
+Parse each chapter as a separate document.
+This has already been covered above.

-For 1., the only thing you can do is to either remove annotators that you do not need or to make choices for smaller annotators.
+For 2., the only thing you can do is to either remove annotators that you do not need or to make choices for smaller annotators.
 These models are what fills the large models jar.
 They are even larger when they are uncompressed and represented in memory.
 Here are some examples.

-Currently, the most memory-requiring models in the default pipeline are the neural network for statistical coreference.
+Currently, the largest models in the default pipeline are the neural networks for statistical coreference.
 The shift-reduce constituency parser also has very large models.
 If you run without them, you can annotate the sample document in 2GB of RAM:

 ```bash
 java -mx2g -cp "$STANFORD_CORENLP_HOME/*" edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators "tokenize,ssplit,pos,lemma,ner,depparse" -file James-Joyce-Ulysses-ch13.txt -outputFormat text